iotaledger/blueprints/data-marketplace/overview.md

 :::caution

-This project uses MAM.
-Keep in mind that MAM is deprecated and IOTA Streams should be used.
+This project uses Streams v0 (former MAM).
+Keep in mind that Streams v0 is deprecated and [IOTA Streams](https://wiki.iota.org/streams/welcome) should be used.

 :::